Sketching stochastic valuation functions: Introduction

-\cite{AN16} studied the problem of maximizing a monotone submodular function, defined as the expected value of a monotone submodular value function, subject to a matroid constraint. \cite{KR18} studied this problem for the special case of cardinality constraints, for the class of test score algorithms, which use a one-dimensional representation of item distributions.
-They showed that for a sum of top-order statistics objective function, there exist test scores that guarantee a constant-factor approximation.
-Subsequently, using a framework based on sketch functions, \cite{SVY21} showed that there exist test scores that guarantee a constant-factor approximation for a subset of monotone submodular functions that satisfy an extended diminishing returns property.
-In particular, they found a $O(\log n)$-approximate sketch function using a $k$-dimensional test score.
-To the best of our knowledge, this is the best previously-known sketch for stochastic valuation functions, for monotone submodular functions that satisfy the extended diminishing returns property. \cite{lee2021test} further extended the framework of test scores for solving the stochastic valuation maximization problem subject to more general budget constraints. \cite{Mehta} showed a PTAS (Polynomial Time-Approximation Scheme) for stochastic valuation maximization problem according to the maximum value function subject to a cardinality constraint, by representing each item's distribution with a $O(k\log(k))$-size histogram.
-Our discretization algorithm uses a similar strategy as in \cite{Mehta}.
-A key difference is that we compute a discretized distribution for each item independently, while \cite{Mehta} require using the same binning boundaries across different items.
-Neither \cite{lee2021test} nor \cite{Mehta} provided results on sketching for approximating a stochastic valuation function everywhere.
+The problem of approximating the expected value of a function of independent random variables was first studied in \cite{K81}, which focused on approximating the expected value of certain functions of a sum of independent random variables using a function of the expected values of their univariate marginal distributions. \cite{AN16} addressed the problem of maximizing a monotone submodular function, defined as the expected value of a monotone submodular value function, subject to a matroid constraint. \cite{KR18} studied this problem under cardinality constraints, focusing on a class of test score algorithms that use one-dimensional representations of each item's value distribution.
+They showed that for objective functions defined by the sum of top-order statistics, certain test scores yield constant-factor approximations.
+Building on this, \cite{SVY21} proved within a sketch-based framework the existence of test scores that provide constant-factor approximations for monotone submodular functions satisfying an extended diminishing returns property.
+Notably, they identified an $O(\log k)$-approximate sketch function using a $k$-dimensional test score.
+To the best of our knowledge, this is the best-known sketch for monotone stochastic valuation functions satisfying the extended diminishing returns property. \cite{lee2021test} further extended the test score framework to address stochastic valuation maximization under more general budget constraints.

-Finally, we point to the line of work on data summaries, which considered sketching of various properties of sets, multisets, ordered data, vectors and matrices, and graph data.
-We refer the reader to the book \cite{graham} and the references therein.
+\cite{Mehta} introduced a Polynomial Time-Approximation Scheme (PTAS) for the stochastic valuation maximization problem with a maximum value objective function and a cardinality constraint limiting the set size to at most $k$ items.
+Their approach represents each item's distribution using a histogram of size $O(k \log k)$.
+Our algorithm adopts a similar distribution discretization strategy, involving truncation of the tail and exponential binning of the remaining distribution.
+A key distinction is that our algorithm computes a discrete distribution for each item independently, whereas \cite{Mehta} used a common set of binning boundaries for all items' distributions.
+Another difference to our work is in that we provide sketching results for approximating a stochastic valuation function.